Least Common Factor Of 8 And 12

 Relate to Real-World Scenarios

 As mentioned earlier, the LCM has numerous real-world applications.
-Try to relate the concept to everyday scenarios to make it more meaningful.
-For example, think about scheduling tasks, planning events, or optimizing processes in your daily life.
+Which means try to relate the concept to everyday scenarios to make it more meaningful.
+As an example, think about scheduling tasks, planning events, or optimizing processes in your daily life.

 Consider a scenario where you need to coordinate two different tasks.
-One task needs to be done every 8 days, and another needs to be done every 12 days.
+Practically speaking, one task needs to be done every 8 days, and another needs to be done every 12 days.
 The LCM of 8 and 12 (which is 24) tells you that both tasks will coincide every 24 days.
 This can help you plan your schedule efficiently.

 Understand the Relationship with GCD